cosmos/cosmos/WHITEPAPER.md

 ### Governance #################################################################

-Distributed public ledgers should have a constitution and a governance system.[NEEDS SOURCE] Bitcoin relies on the Bitcoin Foundation and mining to coordinate upgrades, but this is a slow process.
+Distributed public ledgers should have a constitution and a governance system.
+Bitcoin relies on the Bitcoin Foundation and mining to coordinate upgrades, but this is a slow process.
 Ethereum split into ETH and ETC after hard-forking to address TheDAO hack, largely because there was no